 NOTES: Least sticky/oily, contains citronella, mild geranium/citronella scent, can be used on dogs, use with caution on infants or if pregnant

 This one also performs great for me.
 I LOVE how fine the mist is on this one, and it’s not sticky or oily at all.
-It smells sooooo pleasant, too!
+It smells sooooo pleasant, too, without being overpowering!
 It’s nice that I don’t feel the need to shower or wash my clothes after applying it.
 Like, you really don’t feel like you’re wearing bug spray at all, but you still get the protection!
-And for that reason, this is my top pick! ⭐️

 You can use code ORGANICALLYBECCA for a discount on your first Erin’s Faces order.